Lightweight mist that evenly coats curls, resists humidity, and preps hair for blow-drying or flat-ironing without stiffness.

 What it is

-A thermal setting spray that protects while adding memory and light hold.
+A thermal setting spray that helps protect hair while adding light hold and “memory” to curls and presses.

 Why it’s great